ASCNomuda/ascnomuda.github.io/_posts/2017-01-09-saab-seaeye-case-study.md

 project-date: April 2014
 client: Racal
 category: Electronics
-description-1: "Summary\nSaab Seaeye had become very reliant on staff knowledge; little production information was written down, most of it jotted in operator’s notebooks. \n\nIf staff left, so did their knowledge.
-The company wanted to get information out of heads and into a proper system. \n\nThis dependence on experience meant staff training was time consuming, with productivity and quality inconsistent.\n\nBuilding working instructions correctly with VisualFactory solved virtually all problems.
-It enabled the company to consistently control both product build process and quality."
+description-1: Summary
-description-2:
+description-2: 'Saab Seaeye had become very reliant on staff knowledge; little production information was written down, most of it jotted in operator’s notebooks.'
-description-3:
+description-3: 'If staff left, so did their knowledge.
+The company wanted to get information out of heads and into a proper system.'
-description-4:
+description-4: 'This dependence on experience meant staff training was time consuming, with productivity and quality inconsistent.'
-description-5:
+description-5: Building working instructions correctly with VisualFactory solved virtually all problems.
+It enabled the company to consistently control both product build process and quality.
 ---